The Texas

 I-10 cross-section with HOV lanes

-Typical cross-section of freeway with HOV lanes
+Typical cross-section of local freeways with HOV lanes

 How to use the HOV lanes